Azure-Samples/Machine-Learning-Operationalization/documentation/troubleshooting.md

 To access it:

 - Use -l when creating service
 - Open App Insights in Azure Portal.
-Use the environment to find the App Insights instance.
+Use your environment name to find the App Insights instance.
 - Once in App Insights, click on Search in the top menu to view the results
 - Or go to Analytics ->Exceptions > exceptions take | 10